redrails/old-blog/_posts/2017-05-09-Clustering-with-Scikit-with-GIFs.md

 It's a common task for a data scientist: you need to generate segments (or clusters- I'll use the terms interchangably) of the customer base.
 Where does one start?
 With definitions, of course!!!
 Clustering is the subfield of unsupervised learning that aims to partition unlabelled datasets into consistent groups based on some shared unknown characteristics.
 All the tools you'll need are in Scikit-Learn, so I'll leave the code to a minimum.
 Instead, through the medium of GIFs, this tutorial will describe the most common techniques.
 If GIFs aren't your thing (what are you doing on the internet?), then the [scikit clustering documentation](http://scikit-learn.org/stable/modules/clustering.html) is quite thorough.

+You can download this jupyter notebook [here](https://github.com/dashee87/blogScripts/blob/master/Jupyter/2017-05-09-Clustering-with-Scikit-with-GIFs.ipynb) and the gifs can be downloaded from [this folder](https://github.com/dashee87/dashee87.github.io/tree/master/images) (or you can just right click on the GIFs and select 'Save image as...').

 # Techniques